 - Industry: Interactive Entertainment, Video Games

-A consortium led by Saudi Arabia’s Public Investment Fund, Silver Lake, and Affinity Partners agreed to acquire Electronic Arts in a $55 billion leveraged buyout that will take the company private.
-The all-cash offer values EA at $210 per share, representing a roughly 25 percent premium to its unaffected share price.
-If completed, the transaction will be the largest leveraged buyout in history and the second-largest gaming acquisition ever, next to the often-discussed Microsoft-Activision Blizzard deal.
+A consortium led by Saudi Arabia's Public Investment Fund, Silver Lake, and Affinity Partners has agreed to acquire Electronic Arts in a $55 billion leveraged buyout transaction, which will take the company private.
+In this transaction, the consortium will pay $210 per share in an all-cash transaction, representing a premium of about 25 percent to the company's unaffected share price.
+This will be the largest leveraged buyout in history and the second largest acquisition in the gaming sector, after the oft-rumored Microsoft and Activision Blizzard deal.

 12. SoftBank’s Acquisition of ABB Robotics